ZarehD/PSBackupUtil/README.md

 # PSBackupUtil

-Archives files and folders in a specified folder (excluding any subfolders, files, and/or file types you specify).
+Archives files and folders in a specified folder (excluding any subfolders, files, and/or file types you specify), creating Full backups every N days, and Partial backups in between.

-Each time the function is executed, it determines whether a full or partial backup should be performed based on the date/time and type of the last backup.
+Each time the module is executed (Backup-FolderContents), it determines whether a Full or Partial backup should be performed based on the date/time and type (full/partial) of the last backup.

+#### Full Backups
-- Full backups are created initially if no full backup exists, then every N days.
+- Created initially when no previous full backup exists, then every N days (see $FullBackupInterval)
-- Partial backups are created in the interim to archive any files that have changed since the last full or partial backup.
+- Created only if there is at least one changed file since the last full backup

-Full backups archive all files regardless of their last change date, whereas Partial backups only archive changed files.
+- Archives ALL eligible (not excluded) files and folders, regardless of their last change date/time

+#### Partial Backups
+- Created in the interim time between full backups
+- Only archive files changed since the last full or partial backup

 ## Install
 There are no special dependencies other than PowerShell.